datacarpentry/image-processing/episodes/08-connected-components.md

 Fortunately, the skimage library has tools to cope with this situation.
-We can use the function `skimage.color.label2rgb()` to convert the colors in the image
+We can use the function `skimage.color.label2rgb()` to convert the colours in the image
 (recall that we already used the `skimage.color.rgb2gray()` function to convert to grayscale).
 With `skimage.color.label2rgb()`,
-all objects are colored according to a list of colors that can be customized.
+all objects are coloured according to a list of colours that can be customized.
 We can use the following commands to convert and show the image:

 ~~~